The 2-Hour Problem

 Why Most AI Tools Don't Solve This

-The root issue is that most automotive AI tools are built on top of the same fragmented stack they're supposed to fix.
-They can answer a phone or send an SMS, but they're still guessing at inventory availability.
-They're not connected to the DMS in real time.
-They can't actually book an appointment that shows up correctly in the system.
+The root issue is that many automotive AI tools are built on top of the same fragmented stack they're supposed to fix.
+They can answer a phone or send an SMS, but without real-time DMS connectivity they're working with incomplete data.
+An appointment booked without live inventory access creates friction downstream for your team and your customer.

 The dealerships that win over the next five years won't be the ones who bought the most AI tools.
 They'll be the ones who demanded real integrations, real data, and real accountability from their vendors.